conoro/endo2atom/README.md

-Endo2Atom
+DEPRECATED - Endo2Atom
 -------------------
+Oct 22nd 2018 - It appears that Endomondo no longer supports this functionality.
+Please do not use this tool.

+## Intro
 Generate an ATOM feed from your recent Endomondo activity for re-use elsewhere.
-Access at http://endo2atom.conoroneill.com/

 Description
 -----------